Sumegh22/cloud-computing-preparation-resources/revision.md

 ```

 # Ec2 application behind and ASG

+## Amazon EC2 dedicated instances
+- Dedicated instances are Amazon EC2 instances that run in a VPC on hardware that's dedicated to a single customer.
+Your dedicated instances are physically isolated at the host hardware level from instances that belong to other AWS accounts.
+Dedicated instances may share hardware with other instances from the same AWS account that are not dedicated instances.
+Dedicated instances cannot be used for existing server-bound software licenses.

+## Amazon EC2 on-demand instances

+## Amazon EC2 reserved instances (RI)
+Amazon EC2 presents a virtual computing environment, allowing you to use web service interfaces to launch instances with a variety of operating systems, load them with your custom application environment, manage your network’s access permissions, and run your image using as many or few systems as you desire.

+## Amazon EC2 provides the following purchasing options to enable you to optimize your costs based on your needs:

+* On-Demand Instances – Pay, by the second, for the instances that you launch.

+* Reserved Instances (RI) – Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.

+* Neither on-demand instances nor reserved instances can be used for existing server-bound software licenses.

+### Amazon EC2 dedicated hosts

+* You can use Dedicated Hosts to launch Amazon EC2 instances on physical servers that are dedicated for your use.
+Dedicated Hosts give you additional visibility and control over how instances are placed on a physical server, and you can reliably use the same physical server over time.
+As a result, Dedicated Hosts enable you to use your existing server-bound software licenses like Windows Server and address corporate compliance and regulatory requirements

 <img width="1656" height="1156" alt="image" src="https://github.com/user-attachments/assets/b58b3956-5543-4f77-984f-04ce4ed85de5" />

 * To make it more resilient and reduce load on app